 Having low or high blood sugar can affect your ability to drive or use any tools or machines.
 If your blood sugar is low or high, your ability to concentrate or react might be affected.
 This could be dangerous to yourself or others.
+Do not drive if you feel dizzy.

 Ask your doctor whether you can drive if: